MohamedMetwalli5/Zarka/README.md

 execute his request.

 ## The Configuration File
-There will be a configuration file used by all nodes to define system parameters such as:
+There is a configuration file used by all nodes to define system parameters such as:
 - Number of Nodes
 - TCP ports for the nodes
 - Quorum Write